 While the industry itself is moving forward, it’s important to note adoption of newer infrastructure technologies moves at a much slower pace.
 For example, organizations are just now beginning to feel safe moving to containers and serverless and although the cloud has become extremely popular, there are many enterprise level customers still using bare metal.

 Once a decision is made on which new infrastructure technologies to adopt, there is a team of system administrators that come along to handle anything beyond the single application server level.
 This team will include ops experts, troubleshooters, and even DBAs to look at issues with databases, which operate differently than application code.

 These operators, systems administrators and deployment and infrastructure experts often need their own tools to see what the underlying infrastructure systems are doing.
 This is where the ELK stack comes in.
 To take it a step further, tools such as Logz.io help to provide insights into what our applications are doing while they’re out there in the wider world.

 The ability to see into our infrastructure and feed that back through the team to improve is quintessential to success in the market of application development.
 It’s the end of the cycle that is also the beginning.

 The most interesting part of the toolset used to implement the DevOps philosophy is communication.
-The tools here are well known – everything from Slack to Hipchat to IRC are used to keep the moving parts working together.
+The tools here are well known – everything from Slack to Hipchat to IRC is used to keep the moving parts working together.
 This is the key to a successful DevOps implementation.